splunk/security_content_docs/_posts/2021-12-20-hiding_files_and_directories_with_attrib_exe.md

 | into write_ssa_detected_events();
 ```

-#### Macros
+#### Associated Analytic Story
-The SPL above uses the following Macros:

-Note that `hiding_files_and_directories_with_attrib_exe_filter` is a empty macro by default.
-It allows the user to filter out any results (false positives) without editing the SPL.

-#### Required field
+* [Windows Defense Evasion Tactics](/stories/windows_defense_evasion_tactics)
+* [Windows Persistence Techniques](/stories/windows_persistence_techniques)
-* _time
+* [Information Sabotage](/stories/information_sabotage)

 #### How To Implement
 You must be ingesting data that records process activity from your hosts to populate the Endpoint data model in the Processes node.
 You must also be ingesting logs with both the process name and command line from your endpoints.
 The command-line arguments are mapped to the &#34;process&#34; field in the Endpoint data model.

+#### Required field
+* _time

+#### Kill Chain Phase
+* Exploitation

 #### Known False Positives
 Some applications and users may legitimately use attrib.exe to interact with the files.

-#### Associated Analytic story
-* [Windows Defense Evasion Tactics](/stories/windows_defense_evasion_tactics)
-* [Windows Persistence Techniques](/stories/windows_persistence_techniques)
-* [Information Sabotage](/stories/information_sabotage)

-#### Kill Chain Phase
-* Exploitation

 #### RBA